njlent/Minehop-Meteor-client-addon/README.md

 - **Fall Damage Toggle**: The fall damage setting in the module doesn't work.
 Use Meteor's built-in NoFall module instead.
 - **Boost Blocks**: Disabled in this version due to registry issues
+- **HUD Features**: Removed in v1.2.0 due to incompatibility with Meteor Client's rendering system.
+Speed/SSJ/Efficiency displays are not available.

 ## Credits